sobcza11/the_Spine/README.md

 ## 🔮 OracleChambers | Human Interface to the Spine

-In short: **the_Spine is the engine; OracleChambers is where humans interpret its signals—reading the tea leaves with structure.**
+**the_Spine is the engine; OracleChambers is where humans interpret its signals—reading the tea leaves with structure.**

-OracleChambers is the **interpretive layer** of the_Spine — the place where raw macro pipes become human-usable views, narratives, and regimes.
-It sits on top of the canonical leaves and organizes them into “oracles” that a macro desk, research team, or FinTech MLOps group could actually use.
+OracleChambers is the **interpretive layer** — transforming structural signals into human-usable macro narratives, regimes, and explainers.

-Current focus areas:
+**Current focus areas**:

 - 🗣️ **Fed Speak (OracleChambers | Fed)**
   NLP-ready sentiment leaves built around FOMC communications: